wodawodawoda/Memory-game/README.md

 Less moves you make, you keep more stars at the end of the game.

 ## Dependencies
-All you need to play is browser with enabled JavaScript.
+To run dev or production version you need browser with enabled JavaScript.

 ## Build setup
 Project was developed with: